”You can always trust a narcissist will lie to you. ”

 When someone tells you, “you’ve worked hard.” or “You’ve done well.” or “I like your top.”
 You trust them, and you’ve no reason not to.
 You wouldn’t think twice about questioning them of why they’ve said those lovely comments to you.

 You trust the food you buy from the shop will be ok to eat, you trust that the order you placed online will be delivered to you, as you’ve no reason not to, if it didn’t turn up, you might think it’s lost in the mail, check it’s not with neighbours, either way, you trust you’ll get it, if not you trust you’ll get a refund.
-You trust police and courts, to keep law and order.
+You trust police and courts to keep law and order.

 You trust in a partner, in a relationship, to love and care about you, to not hurt you, to respect and be honest with you, to love with their full heart and trust in them completely, you go into relationships trusting them and assume they will do the same, you don’t go around suspicious of those around you, you take things at face value, this is normal human behaviour.
-You are honest, you might have a strong dislike for dishonesty, and hypocrisy you like to know the truth.
+You are honest.
+You might have a strong dislike for dishonesty and hypocrisy.
+You like to know the truth.

-In the idealisation period they treat us so well, that we are conned into believing how much they love and care about us, we believe that they tell us the truth, as we think they are honest and open, they make us think we can trust them, they might even tell us about how others have hurt them in the past, they know how that feels.
+In the idealisation period, narcissists treat us so well that we are conned into believing how much they love and care about us, we believe that they tell us the truth, as we think they are honest and open, they make us think we can trust them, they might even tell us about how others have hurt them in the past, they know how that feels.
 They wouldn’t do that to anyone.
 We have no reason not to believe what they are saying, and as they are so convincing, you trust they are telling you the truth.
 Yet, they are just mirroring us with an illusion of false promises, just playing on our trust in others, our empathy and our caring nature, to gain our trust.

 So when they start to say. “ it’s just a friend,” we trust them when they say we are their soul mate.
 We trust them.
-When they borrow money from us, we trust they will pay us back like they said they would, when the female narcissist says they are on the pill.
+When they borrow money from us, we trust they will pay us back like they said they would when the female narcissist says they are on the pill.
 We trust them when they say they are working late.
 We trust them.
-When they say, they’ll take care of the bills.
+When they say they’ll take care of the bills.
 We trust them.
 They can then slowly but surely shatter our trust during the devaluation stage.

-Then when we see what’s been happening to us, they will have often left us, with no explanation and no closure, leaving a horrible pain in our heart and horrible thoughts running through our minds, that we can just not seem to be able to escape from, leaving us to deal with all the aftermath.
-With all that narcissists do, most of us are often left with no trust, within ourselves and often not knowing who to trust around us, questioning why people are being nice to us, if they want something from us, are they genuine or do they just want to use us?
+Then when we see what’s been happening to us, they will have often left us, with no explanation and no closure, leaving a horrible pain in our heart and horrible thoughts running through our minds that we can just not seem to be able to escape from, leaving us to deal with all the aftermath.
+With all that narcissists do, most of us are often left with no trust within ourselves and often not knowing who to trust around us, questioning why people are being nice to us, if they want something from us, are they genuine, or do they just want to use us?

 Most of us might feel foolish and not want to talk to others if we are not already isolated; a lot of people do self-isolate to avoid any further pain.
-You are far from alone if you have done this, with how they manipulate it’s hard to see, as they can bring that idolisation, play nice period back in at any time.
+You are far from alone if you have done this.
+With how they manipulate, it’s hard to see, as they can bring that idolisation, play nice period back in at any time.
 We look for the good and want to believe them.
 It’s even more challenging to see what’s truly happening to us.
 You can, and you will get your trust back, first in yourself and then in others.
-Be proud of yourself, for getting free.
+Be proud of yourself for getting free.

 Rebuilding Your self-trust After a narcissistic relationship.

-You may have plans and ideas of how your life is going to work out, and then Life gets in the way, don’t think of it like that, think of it as you were going in the wrong direction and now life is guiding you a new way.
-Listen to your inner truth, what that gut of yours is telling you, that intuition, sometimes, it can be something out of nowhere that wasn’t even planned, if your intuition is telling you to do something, follow it.
+You may have plans and ideas of how your life is going to work out, and then Life gets in the way, don’t think of it like that, think of it as you were going in the wrong direction, and now life is guiding you a new way.
+Listen to your inner truth, what that gut of yours is telling you that intuition sometimes, it can be something out of nowhere that wasn’t even planned.
+If your intuition is telling you to do something, follow it.

 If you look back 15 years,